v2sCollections/City-of-Dreams/README.md

 ## [Vortex](https://)

-1. You will need[Vortex](https://www.nexusmods.com/site/mods/1)mod manager downloaded and installed You can find it from the link below.
+1. You will need [Vortex](https://www.nexusmods.com/site/mods/1) mod manager downloaded and installed You can find it from the link below.
 If you already have Vortex skip this step.

 [![Vortex](https://i.imgur.com/xXhkzvj.png)](https://www.nexusmods.com/site/mods/1 "Vortex page")